credentials/credentials.github.io/protocols/irma-protocol.md

 ~~~
 The client's disclosure proof is then only considered valid by the `irma_api_server` if the disclosure proof created by the client contains, in this case, either an instance of `irma-demo.MijnOverheid.ageLower.over18` with the value `yes`, or `irma-demo.Thalia.age.over18` with the value `Yes`.

-Credential-only proofs are supported as follows.
+IRMA also supports credential-only proofs, in which the client proves ownership of a credential without disclosing any of the contained attributes, as follows.
 When one of the disjunctions contains an identifier of the form `schememanager.issuer.credential` in the `attributes` list (for example, `irma-demo.MijnOverheid.ageLower`), the client should disclose none of the attributes contained in the credential apart from the metadata attribute.
-Since the metadata attribute is invisible to the user, this means that from the perspective of the user no attributes of the credential are disclosed, so that he only proves possession of the credential.
+Since the metadata attribute is invisible to the user, this means that from the perspective of the user no attributes of the credential are disclosed, so that she only proves possession of the credential.

 The `irma_api_server` is a web server listening at the following paths.